AmishBrain/Severforge/README.md

 > Severforge was built for ethical hackers, curious minds, and those who forge with integrity.
 > All automation must be used **legally**, **responsibly**, and **with explicit permission** from target systems.
 > 🧠 Amish and ⚙️ Pisces accept no liability for misuse — only applause for honorable wizardry.
+> ⚠️ Use at your own risk.
+This project was built for personal research and bug bounty automation.
+> Results may vary depending on environment or configuration.
+> Issues will be addressed as time permits — contributions welcome!
 ---

 ### 🧾 License